holidayextras/holidayextras.github.com/_posts/2017-27-01-pair-programming-with-your-kids.md

 author: louis_pryer
 tags: Education
 comments: true
-excerpt: "Computing and coding is a growing key skill in this day and age to get ahead in the world, however as jobs are hard to get by, when you find them experience and knowledge of the topic are key!"
+excerpt: "Computing and coding are a growing key skill in this day and age to get ahead in the world.
+However as jobs are hard to get by, when you find them experience and knowledge of the topic are key!"
 ---

-Computing and coding is a growing key skill in this day and age to get ahead in the world, however as jobs are hard to get by, when you find them experience and knowledge of the topic are key!
+Computing and coding are a growing key skill in this day and age to get ahead in the world.
+However as jobs are hard to get by, when you find them experience and knowledge of the topic are key!
 Although most schools are moving towards computing classes at earlier ages, some students are falling behind due to struggling to understand the material of the course, or that the school has limited time to teach the material of the course.
 However, there are some great tools to help your children out and inspire them to get ahead of the game.
 Here are just a few suggestions.